 - Impaired judgment and poor social skills

-Alcohol-Related Brain Damage (ARBD): This is a syndrome that commonly takes root in the cholinergic system.
-This is an essential part of your brain which is responsible for remembering.
-When it’s damaged you are likely to suffer memory loss.
+This is a syndrome that commonly takes root in the cholinergic system.
+This is an essential part of your brain that is responsible for remembering.
+When it’s damaged, you are likely to suffer memory loss.
 Though research has shown that there is no proven relationship between ARBD and Alzheimer’s condition, the two have almost the same effects on your brain.
 Unlike Wernicke-Korsakoff Syndrome, ARBD is a syndrome that becomes permanent even long after overcoming addiction to alcohol.

 Alcohol Dementia Treatment and Recovery